 This pasta is also naturally vegetarian-friendly.
 It’s equally tasty, but it has a lighter, more citrusy taste.

 It also has more ingredients, including angel hair pasta, capers, artichokes, shallots, and about half a dozen different seasonings.

-Still, if you’ve ever had the spinach artichoke quiche from the Barnes and Noble Cafe, then you already have an idea of how this tart tastes.
+If you’ve ever had the spinach artichoke quiche from the Barnes and Noble Cafe, then you already have an idea of how this tart tastes.

 Traditionally, you make tapenade from anchovies, black olives, and capers.

 This vegan-friendly version uses artichokes, green olives, garlic, lemon juice, extra virgin olive oil, and parsley.

 Throw it all in a food processor and pulse until you have a nice, slightly chunky paste.

 Serve this antipasto with crackers, toast, or even chips.
 It makes a great appetizer.